nfdi4plants/arc-rdm.org/src/pages/details/arc-representation.md

 tags: ["RO-Crate", "FAIR digital object","JSON-LD", XLSX, CWL]
 ---

+The ARC is a flexible and comprehensive research data management (RDM) framework.
+It not only facilitates FAIR (Findable, Accessible, Interoperable, Reusable) documentation, storage, and collaboration but also empowers researchers to create their own Fair Digital Objects (FDOs) using a broad set of tools and services, all without being locked into a specific platform or toolset.

-The ARC data model describes the core entities and the connections between them, that make up an ARC.
-These entities can manifest themselves in different formats and shapes resulting in distinct representations.
-This is encouraged, as different representations come with their own advantages, easing access and usability for different user-groups and tastes.
-Currently, two representation of an ARC have been specified.
+The ARC data model encompasses the necessary entities to document the full research cycle effectively.
+However, this model can be expressed in various formats, each offering distinct advantages.
+These different representations enhance accessibility and usability for a variety of users and workflows.
+Currently, two ARC representations have been specified, and while the unified **ARC scaffold** is highly encouraged to maintain consistency across user perspectives, domain-specific adaptations are also possible to suit particular needs.

-The main representation is the [ARC RO-Crate profile](https://www.researchobject.org/ro-crate/profiles#arc-ro-crate-profile), which is an extension of RO-Crate.
-An ARC RO-Crate therefore follows the structural rules set by RO-Crate, with the metadata file formatted as JSON-LD, being packed with the data files in a ZIP archive.
-This representation is meant for use by the RDM experts and developers, stemming from the ease of implementing against JSON-LD files.
-It is also the main exchange format with other RDM platforms.

-On the other hand, there exists a file system representation of the ARC, which is specified in https://github.com/nfdi4plants/ARC-specification.
-Here, the datasets are represented as folders, grouped by their category.
-The datasets containing workflow and run descriptions are accompanied by metadata files in YAML format, following the CWL specification.
-The datasets containing information about experimental setups and processes are accompanied by metadata files in tabular XLSX format, following the ISA-XLSX specification.
-This representation is meant for use by experimenters and data-stewards, as the representation as a folder structure and the metadata being formatted as XLSX tables closely resembles many traditional workflows for scientific documentation.
+### Two Sides of the Same Coin

+The two main ARC representations are the **ARC RO-Crate** and the **ARC Scaffold**.
+Both adhere to the same underlying data model, making conversion between them straightforward and requiring no complex mapping.
+This seamless transition ensures frictionless collaboration, even between users who prefer different representations.
+Think of the ARC RO-Crate as a more machine-friendly, compiled version of the ARC Scaffold, which is geared toward human input and interaction.

 ![ARC RO Crate](/arc-website/ro-crate-vs-filesystem.png)

-As all representations follow the same underlying data model, switching between them is merely a conversion and requires no mapping.
-Because of this, even between users or parties fostering different representations, a frictionless exchange is possible and encouraged.
+### ARC RO-Crate

+The **ARC RO-Crate** is an extension of the RO-Crate framework.
+It follows the structural rules of RO-Crate, where metadata is stored in a **JSON-LD** file, bundled with the associated data files in a ZIP archive.
+This representation is particularly suited for RDM experts and developers, as the **JSON-LD** format simplifies integration with other systems.
+Additionally, it serves as the main format for exchanging data with other RDM platforms, making it a crucial part of ARC’s interoperability.

+### ARC Scaffold

+The **ARC Scaffold** offers a file system-based representation of the ARC.
+Datasets are organized into folders, categorized by their type, and include accompanying metadata files.
+Experimental data and process descriptions are accompanied by metadata in tabular **XLSX** format, following the ISA-XLSX standard.
+Datasets containing workflows and run descriptions are paired with metadata in **YAML** format, adhering to the Common Workflow Language (CWL) specification.
+This representation is designed for use by researchers, experimenters, and data stewards, as its folder-based structure and familiar **XLSX** metadata format align closely with traditional scientific documentation workflows.
+The ARC Scaffold is ideal for those involved in hands-on data management, offering an intuitive, human-readable approach to RDM while maintaining compliance with FAIR principles.

+### Flexibility for Different Use Cases

+ARC's versatility ensures that both experts and non-experts can benefit from a tailored approach to data management.
+Whether working with the highly structured, machine-friendly ARC RO-Crate or the more user-centered ARC Scaffold, the core data model remains consistent.
+This alignment enables seamless collaboration and data exchange across platforms, user preferences, and research domains.